Birkhoff strata of Sato Grassmannian and algebraic curves: Conclusion

 \section{Conclusion}

-The approach to algebraic curves and associated integrable systems $via$ an analysis of the algebro-geometric structure of the Birkhoff strata of the Sato Grassmannian seems to be rather natural.
-Properties of the Birkhoff strata $\Sigma_s$ essentially fix the properties of algebraic curves in each point of the corresponding subsets $W_s$ and associated integrable systems.
-Our approach is apparently different from those discussed before, in particular, from the methods of Krichever \cite{Kri1,Kri2,Kri3}, Segal-Wilson \cite{SW}, Mulase \cite{Mul1,Mul2,Mul3} and Takasaki \cite{Tak1}.
-We shall try to clarify the possible principal differences (if so) or eventual interrelation between our method and those mentioned above in a future publication.
+The results presented in this paper are essentially the observations about the existence of special points in the Birkhoff strata of Sato Grassmannian.
+For these points and sets of such points the corresponding tautological subbundles contain associative algebras and families of algebraic curves with interesting and important properties.
+In our analysis we have tried to deal only with the Birkhoff strata itself and to avoid the use of any auxiliary and additional structure. \ This was done on a purpose by two reasons. \ The first reason was to demonstrate the richness and peculiarity of \ Birkhoff strata of Sato Grassmannian \ themselves independently of their known connections with other algebro-geometric structures like integrable systems and auxiliary vector bundles.
+The second one is to leave completely open the way for possible interpretations of these properties of Birkhoff strata. \ Our approach is apparently different from those discussed earlier, in particular, from the methods of Krichever \cite{Kri1,Kri2}, Segal-Wilson \cite{SW}, Mulase \cite{Mul1,Mul2,Mul3} and Takasaki \cite{Tak2}.
+The possible principal differences (if so) or eventual interrelation between our method and those mentioned above will be discussed elsewhere.